 - SCAR TISSUE IS UP TO 1,000 TIMES MORE PAIN-SENSITIVE THAN NORMAL TISSUE: Whoops.
 We covered this in the previous bullet point.
 However, stop and ponder this fact for another moment or two.
 It’s easy to begin to see why the medical community is usually missing the boat in this department.
 Case in point; how many doctors have shared this information with you?

-By the way, if you pay attention to the pictures, you can't help but notice the intimate relationship between the ribs, the muscles on and around the ribs (intercostals, serratus, transversus thoracis, etc, etc) and the abdominal muscles.
-This is why I so frequently see these problems (RIB TISSUE PAIN and ABDOMINAL PAIN) living together in one big unhappy family (often times with their red-headed stepchild --- HIP FLEXOR PROBLEMS).
+By the way, if you pay attention to the pictures, you can’t help but notice the intimate relationship between the ribs, the muscles on and around the ribs (intercostals, serratus, transversus thoracis, etc, etc) and the abdominal muscles.
+This is why I so frequently see these problems (RIB TISSUE PAIN and ABDOMINAL PAIN) living together in one big unhappy family (often times with their red-headed stepchild — HIP FLEXOR PROBLEMS).
 If you think that this might be your problem, send me a PATIENT HISTORY.
-If I think your problem is something I could help you solve, I'll tell you.
+If I think your problem is something I could help you solve, I’ll tell you.
 If not, I will tell you that as well (HERE).
+The first step is determining whether your problem is related to scar tissue in the abdominal wall or the abdominal cavity (HERE).